sooftware/kospeech/README.md

 If you already have another dataset, please modify the data set path to [definition.py](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/e2e/modules/definition.py) as appropriate.

 ### Train and Test
-you can run by [run.sh](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/run.sh) like following.
+you can train by [run.sh](https://github.com/sooftware/End-to-end-Speech-Recognition/blob/master/run.sh) like following.

 * Linux
 ```